huaying/instagram-crawler/README.md

 python crawler.py profile -u cal_foodie -o ./output python crawler.py hashtag -t taiwan -o ./output
 ```
-1. Choose mode `posts`, you will get url, content, first photo for each post; choose mode `posts_full`, you will get url, content, all photos, time, comments for each posts.
+1. Choose mode `posts`, you will get url, content, first photo for each post; choose mode `posts_full`, you will get url, content, all photos, time, comments, number of likes and views for each posts.
 Mode `posts_full` will take way longer than mode `posts`.
 1. Return default 100 hashtag posts(mode: hashtag) and all user's posts(mode: posts) if not specifying the number of post `-n`, `--number`.
 2. Print the result to the console if not specifying the output path of post `-o`, `--output`.
 3. It takes much longer to get data if the post number is over about 1000 since Instagram has set up the rate limit for data request.